clixff/ChaosModRDR/README.md

 ### Additional
 You can disable and re-enable effect activation for testing purposes by pressing **F8**.
 Also by pressing **F10** you can activate and test any effect.

+### Known issues
+- If mod crashes after reloading savegame or starting new game, try pressing **F11** in game.
+After this you can reload your savegame or start new game.